Trosky Castle: History

-In the 19th century a greater degree of interest was shown and romantic modifications were made to the ruins of the castle.
+In the 19th century, interest in the ruins grew, and romantic modifications were made to the castle.
 It was decided to create a staircase leading to the Panna tower.
-Work has begun in 1841–43, but was not completed.
+Work began between 1841 and 1843, initiated by Jan Lexa of Aehrenthal, but was not completed due to his death.
+His son Alois attempted to continue the project but also died, leaving the work unfinished.